 However, high-end blender manufacturers like Vitamix and Blendtec don't make glass jars.
 They say it's for safety reasons: both brands make high-powered blenders, and glass is more prone to shattering if a chunk of frozen fruit or an ice cube gets flung into the side of the jar—or if you accidentally leave something like a metal spoon in the jar.
 Accordingly, most glass blenders we've tested have relatively low power or at least a lower blending speed compared to powerful, high-end, high-speed blenders from brands like Vitamix, Blendtec, Wolf, and Breville.
 This means you can get a glass jar blender for pretty cheap, but most popular models won't perform as well as expensive blenders with plastic jars.

 The best glass jar blender we've tested is the Ninja Foodi Cold & Hot Blender.
-This model differs from most Ninja blenders for a few reasons: its 56oz main jar is made of glass, of course, but it also has a heating element built into its base.
+This model differs from most Ninja blenders for a few reasons: its 56oz main jar is made of glass, but it also has a heating element built into its base.
 This allows it to heat and cook ingredients as they blend.
 It has no problem powering through ice cubes to make snow-like crushed ice for cocktails or blended drinks like slushies.
 It's fairly easy to use for thicker recipes like nut butter or hummus.
 It makes a very smooth bend with small and big batches of fibrous ingredients like kale, fruit, and broccoli, so it can make well-blended smoothies and soups, although it needs a long blending time to produce the best results.

 While it has limited manual speed settings, it has several blending programs for different recipes.
 However, it's more difficult to clean than most full-size blenders since you can't immerse the jar in water because of the heating element.
 That means you must be careful when cleaning it by hand in the sink, but you can always run the blender with warm water and soap in the jar first to help dislodge sticky ingredients.